cryptoarith/NTRUPrimePolyMultF3/README.md

 Benchmark tests for all implementations are performed on an Intel (R) Core (TM) i7-9750H processor running at 2600 MHz.
 The operating system is Ubuntu 20.04.1 LTS and Linux Kernel 5.4.0.
 All software is compiled with gcc-9.3.0.

-Note that we execute each algorithm 100.000 times and get the median of these executions to compare the cycle counts.
+Note that we execute each algorithm 100.000 times and get the median of the executions to compare the cycle counts.

 # Contributors